 - Articles should use non-sexist and non-racist language.

-- Use single quotes throughout.
-Double quotes should only be used within single quotes.
+- Single quotes should be used throughout.
+Double quote marks are to be used within single quotes.
 Spellings of words in quotations should not be changed.
-Quotations of 45 words or more should be separated from the text and indented with a line space above and below.
+Quotations of 45 words or more should be separated from the text.

 - References: A consolidated listing of all books, articles, essays, theses and documents referred to (including any referred to in the tables, graphs and maps) should be provided at the end of the article.